 Equally disturbing is that managers or persons of authority perpetrated many incidents of workplace harassment in the same age group.
 Safe line said these incidents include unwanted touching, groping, kissing, or inappropriate jokes that were often excused as “harmless banter.”

 Harassment at the workplace is any behaviour that is unwanted or offensive.
 This behaviour makes the person feel uncomfortable, scared or humiliated.
-This includes verbal harassment in sexual comments, jokes, photos; and physical harassment like touching a person’s back or breasts and kissing.
+This includes verbal harassment in sexual comments, jokes, and photos; and physical harassment like touching a person’s back or breasts and kissing.

 Safe line said workplace harassment could affect the mental and physical health of women.
 This is a form of unlawful discrimination.